Dog Nutrition: Essential Nutrients For Health And Feeding Basics

 Feeding Guidelines

-Follow the feeding guidelines listed on the dog food you’re feeding your dog is a great rule to follow.
+Follow the feeding guidelines listed on the dog food you’re feeding your dog.
+This is a great rule to follow.
 These feeding guidelines will be based on age and weight.
-“Older dogs typically do not need to consume as many calories to maintain their ideal body weight, and it may be a good idea to consider a senior diet or less caloric dense diet to keep your older pet from becoming overweight,” said Dr. Quest.
+“Older dogs typically do not need to consume as many calories to maintain their ideal body weight, and it may be a good idea to consider a senior diet or a less caloric-dense diet to keep your older pet from becoming overweight,” said Dr. Quest.

 Adopting a new dog is a fun and rewarding experience, and diet is very important in ensuring their lifelong health.
 If you have any specific questions about your dog’s diet needs, consult with your veterinarian.